 The purpose of the use, the amount to be used, and alternatives available have to be considered and must outweigh the nature and the effect of the dealing on the work.

-Given the lack of legislation governing digital compliance (Canadian copyright law does not even mention the internet) reproduction in a digital environment is largely determined by what the copyright holder does or does not allow.
-Persons wanting to reproduce information resources for which they do not hold copyright must contact the copyright holder (normally the publisher) to determine allowable uses for different resources.
 The CMCC Health Sciences Library subscribes to a number of databases, electronic journals and e-books.
 Check with the librarians to see if the resource you would like to reproduce, in whole or in part, is covered by any of the special agreements and licenses entered into by the Library.

 It is important to understand that the same copyright holder can have very different degrees of flexibility in what is allowed for different resources.
 Elsevier, for example, is the copyright holder for Science Direct, their e-journals provider.
 Our Science Direct license does not permit posting of full text PDFs from any of their electronic journals on internal course management systems.
 Users are required to post hyperlinks in place of electronic full text.

 On the other hand, their Evolve resource, to which some faculty have personal access, allows them to post images or entire chapters of select Elsevier texts in the form of PowerPoint presentations to internal course management systems.
 In addition, faculty are permitted to alter full text or create their own PPT presentations using images from the resource.
 Each resource, even if it is the same copyright holder, must be evaluated on a case by case basis.

 Obtaining Copyright Permissions